-The MMA Policy Prohibiting Sexual Misconduct describes the procedures the Academy will use when investigating a complaint regarding violations of this policy and policies prohibiting domestic violence and stalking.
-The Academy will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institutions and in the community.
-The Academy will also provide written notification to victims about options for, available assistance in, and how to request changes to academic, living, transportation and working situations or protective measures.
-The institution must make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus safety or local law enforcement.
+The MMA Policies Prohibiting Sexual Misconduct describe the procedures the Academy will use when investigating a complaint regarding violations of this policy and policies prohibiting domestic violence and stalking.
+Separate procedures outline how complaints will be addressed depending whether the complaint is considered a violation of Title IX of the Higher Education Reauthorization Act, according to the new regulations, or if the complaint is a violation of MMA policies and the Honor Code of Conduct and Responsibilities.
+The policies and procedures are included in Appendix B.

+The Academy will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.
+The Academy will also provide written notification to victims about options for, available assistance in, and how to request changes to academic, living, transportation and working situations or supportive measures.
+The institution must make such accommodations or provide such supportive measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus safety or local law enforcement.
+Supportive measures are individualized, non-disciplinary services offered as appropriate and as reasonably available, without fee or charge.
+The measures are designed to restore or preserve equal access to an educational program or activity without unreasonably burdening the other party.
+Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus.
+The Academy shall maintain confidentiality for the complainant and respondent when providing any supportive measures that they receive, to the extent possible.
+The Title IX Coordinator shall implement and monitor the supportive measures.